 DCPS Substitute Teacher Employment Application

-At this time, DCPS will be accepting applications for candidates with 60 credit hours or more in lieu of a conferred degree AND one or more of the following criteria:
+At this time, DCPS will be accepting applications for candidates with 60 credit hours or more in lieu of a conferred degree AND one or more of the following criteria

 Applicants with less than 1 year of experience, will be asked to submit a professional reference letter to [email protected] within 3 business days of application submission.
 Upon complete of the reference review, applicants will receive correspondence regarding next steps in the hiring process.